By: Kristin Bourne

 Although lined with a large resort, more intimate hotels, a restaurant and private villas, you do not see many people on this long, straight stretch of sand.

 Let's start exploring and start our sightseeing on the eastern end of Barnes Bay…

 It's easy!
 Drive west along the main road in Anguilla and take a right when you see the sign for Mango's Restaurant.
 Drive down the dirt road until you see Caribella and Mango's (and the beach beyond).

 Beach access here at Barnes Bay is convenient and smooth, with the shoreline sloping gradually towards the water.

 Welcome to Barnes Bay!
 (Mango's Seaside Grill is to the left)

 Eastern half of Barnes Bay.
-Viceroy in the distance.
+Four Seasons Anguilla in the distance.

 Four Seasons Anguilla covers a portion of both Barnes Bay and neighboring beach, Meads Bay.